OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 ### The Rollup Chain

-The rollup protocol tracks a chain of rollup blocks---we'll call these "Blocks" for clarity.
+The rollup protocol tracks a chain of rollup blocks---we'll call these "RBlocks" for clarity.
 They're not the same as Layer 1 Ethereum blocks, and also not the same as Layer 2 Nitro blocks.
-You can think of the Blocks  as forming a separate chain, which the Arbitrum rollup protocol manages and oversees.
+You can think of the RBlocks as forming a separate chain, which the Arbitrum rollup protocol manages and oversees.

-Validators can propose Blocks.
-New Blocks will be _unresolved_ at first.
-Eventually every Blocks will be _resolved_, by being either _confirmed_ or _rejected_.
+Validators can propose RBlocks.
+New RBlocks will be _unresolved_ at first.
+Eventually every RBlock will be _resolved_, by being either _confirmed_ or _rejected_.
 The confirmed RBlocks make up the confirmed history of the chain.

 Each RBlock contains: